jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 I then decided to start with something simple, try different approaches and was hoping to finally settle on something that drives the track successfully.

 As a next step, kind of to achieve a reference level, I designed a simple multilayer perceptron model.
+The basic idea was the same as in the lecture material: to get the generic pipeline for training and testing to work, without worrying too much about the actual model.
+As expected, I got everything working so I was able to get the model driving, but the performance of the model was pretty bad.

 My next attempt was to experiment with different modifications of the LeNet architecture.
 I tried adding new layers to gradually reduce the number of pixel dimensions to 32x32 for the standard LeNet, and then sticking to the stock LeNet